saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

 description: >-
-  Ayurveda is the ultimate science for health and for person who want to live a healthy, prosperous and spiritual life.This summer turn within yourself and discover a new universe within yourself waiting for you tap into the miracle working of your body mind and spirit for your growth development and prosperity of your health, wealth and relationships.
+  Ayurveda is the ultimate science for health and for person who want to live a healthy, prosperous and spiritual life.This summer turn within yourself and discover a new universe within yourself waiting for you to tap into the miracle working of your body mind and spirit for your growth development and prosperity of your health, wealth and relationships.
 intro:
   blurbs: